 By minivan it takes 7 hours to travel from Luang Prabang to Xiangkhouang, where the famous Plain of Jars is located, and by bus it takes 8 hours.
 Be warned, it is a long slow journey with fantastic scenery and little else on the way.

-There is a single daily bus service from Luang Prabang to Xiangkhouang which you can book online.
+There is a single daily bus service from Luang Prabang to Xiangkhouang available book online.

 - Passengers on this service travel on in a minivan.

 - The road to Xiangkhouang has lots of bends in it and very few facilities on route.
 Bring water and a sick bag if you suffer from car sickness.

 Use the Search Box below to buy your travel tickets from Luang Prabang to Xiangkhouang.

 Bus services to Xiangkhouang depart from the Tourist and International Bus Station which is on the opposite side of the road to the Southern Bus Terminal in Luang Prabang.

 Bus Services from Luang Prabang terminate at Phonsavan South Bus Station.

 Phonsavan is the main town in Xiangkhouang Province.
 This is where bus and minivan services arrive and depart, and pretty much the only place in the region where you find a place to stay and places to eat.
 Phonsavan is, however, not a particularly interesting destination.
 Most of Phonsavan was built during the 1970s.
 Phonsavan is somewhere to stay whilst you visit the surrounding area which is very interesting.